Tampa Truck Accident Lawyers Ready to Fight for You

 - The Tractor Owner: Florida‘s “dangerous instrumentality” doctrine holds the owner of vehicles responsible for damage caused by a permissive user.
 That means the owner of the tractor will be held responsible for the negligence of the truck driver.

-- The bad driver: Naturally, a negligent driver is responsible for any injuries caused by his or her negligence.
+- The At-Fault Driver: Naturally, a negligent driver is responsible for any injuries caused by his or her negligence.
 Common negligent actions by the bad driver include speeding, rear-ending, jackknifing, making dangerous U-turns, making improper left turns, falling asleep at the wheel, driving tired, and more.

 - The Company: Under the doctrine of Respondent Superior, a company is held responsible for the negligent actions of its employees when the employees are operating on the job.
 We call this operating under the “course and scope” of employment.